 The tradition extends beyond the luminarias.
 According to Wikipedia, there is a Las Posadas procession led by someone carrying a candle and they stop at each house where someone living there responds by singing a song to recognize Mary and Joseph.
-This sounds very similar to another family tradition, Christmas caroling around your neighborhood to share your holiday spirit, and sometimes you get a cup of hot chocolate.
+This sounds very similar to another family tradition, Christmas caroling around your neighborhood to share your holiday spirit.

 There are many variations of this holiday tradition — people may play a part, like an expectant mother riding a real donkey, children may carry poinsettias, musicians may be part of the procession and Christmas carols will be sung.
 In some homes and towns, the holiday tradition has the procession leading to a star-shaped pinata with fruit and candy hidden inside.

-You can make your own luminarias by buying lunch bags, tealights and sand (kitty little also recommended) at your local grocery store.
+You can make your own luminarias by buying lunch bags, tealights and sand (kitty litter also recommended) at your local grocery store.
 Others make luminarias by punching holes in used metal cans, i.e. soup or vegetable size cans work well.
 You can also search for your favorite colors, cut-out bags and more choices than you can imagine online.
-For example, LumaBase.com offers many colors and designs, in flame-resistant bags or plastic luminarias.
-If you're not comfortable using real candles, there are electric and battery operated lights and for more ideas on how to use luminaries, visit our Pinterest board.
+If you're not comfortable using real candles, there are electric and battery operated lights.
+For more luminaria ideas, visit our Pinterest board.

 Remember the holidays are about creating memories.
 While it's fun to carry on the holiday traditions you grew up with, it's also fun to add a new holiday tradition to your family's list each year.
-We hope you consider adding lumiarias to remember loved ones no longer with us, and help us build stronger, connected communities around the world.
+We hope you consider adding lumiarias to remember loved ones no longer with us, and help build stronger communities around the world.